 There are lots of private Montessori schools in Quebec.
 These schools vary in terms of their classroom practices, curricular approaches, program offerings, and special needs support.
 The schools listed below reflect this diversity.
 They can be filtered for a wide range of features.

-For general advice on how to choose and evaluate private schools, check out our choosing a school guide.
+For general advice on how to choose and evaluate private schools, check out our choosing a school guide, as well as our expert advice guide.
 For advice on selecting Montessori schools (ecole Montessori), see our Montessori choosing guide.
-For advice on finding the right preschool, read our dedicated guide.
+You can also read our guides to questions to ask private schools and questions students get asked at school interviews.

 Private school expos are a great starting point for finding a school, at any level.
 We have annual private school expos in Toronto, Montreal, Vancouver, Ottawa, Calgary, and Halton-peel.
 These expos allow you to speak with lots of private schools in Canada, some of which Montessori schools, all in one place.
 Find a Montessori school near you.